rostools/r-cubed-intro/README.md

 To help with general admin tasks of running the course, there is the [r3admin](https://github.com/rostools/r3admin) R package.
-For details of the license and acknowledgement of content used from sources, see the [license](https://r-cubed-intro.rostools.org/license.html) page of the website.
+For details of the license and acknowledgment of content used from sources, see the [license](https://r-cubed-intro.rostools.org/license.html) page of the website.